virtualcitySYSTEMS/colladaToBglTFConverter/README.md

-# colladaToBGLTFConverter
+colladaToBglTFConverter
 =====

-colladaToBglTFConverter is a small groovy/JavaScript tool to convert COLLADA data sets into the binary-glTF Format that is used, for example, in Cesium 1.10.
+colladaToBglTFConverter is a small groovy/JavaScript tool to convert COLLADA data sets into the binary-glTF format, that is used in Cesium 1.10.
 Follow this [link](http://cesiumjs.org/2015/06/01/Binary-glTF/) for more details.